ensdomains/docs/dapp-developer-guide/front-end-design-guidelines.md

 Follow these guidelines to create the best experience:

-* **Wait before resolving the ENS domain name**: Wait until the user has typed the last TLD, e.g. .eth, .xyz or .luxe before resolving the name.
+* **Wait before resolving the ENS domain name**: Wait until the user has typed the last TLD, e.g. .eth, .xyz, .luxe or .kred before resolving the name.
 Alternatively wait until 0.2 - 1.0 seconds after the user has stopped typing in the input field \(avoid the [eager resolution problem](https://github.com/MetaMask/metamask-extension/issues/4380)\).
 * **Don't overwrite the input field with the Ethereum address:** Show the resolved ENS name near the input field instead.
 * **Always display both the ENS name** _**and**_ **the Ethereum address together** : Do this after it has successfully been resolved and possibly add also a visual checksum following the suggestions in guideline 1.1.